aws-samples/api-gateway-usage-policy-based-api-protection/README.md

 7. Test Oauth flow [open id connect](https://openidconnect.net/) using to get the JWT ID Token.
 Save the token in nodepad.

-8. Open aws-usage-policy-stack/app.ts in an IDE and replace “NOT_DEFINED” with 20 chars long tenant id from step 3 in Deploy Amazon Cognito Resources.
+8. Open aws-usage-policy-stack/app.ts in an IDE and replace “NOT_DEFINED” with 20 chars long tenant id defined in the step 5.
 9. Configure user pool in Amazon API Gateway and upload Lambda
     * `npx cdk deploy ApigatewayStack`  deploy Api Gateway stack